Here is a super cute Christmas reindeer design that I have prepared especially for the holiday season!

 For the black line work, I use a round brush #3.
 I vary the pressure I use in order to create those thin to thick lines, but try to keep them quite delicate so that the eye shape will pop more.

 Over the white eyes, I use more pressure to create that distinct eye shape more prominent.

-I have also added some cute eyelashes here — if you are painting this design on a boy you can skip this part.
+I have also added some cute eyelashes here — if you are painting this reindeer face paint on a boy you can skip this part.

 👉 Be sure to get your access to the “Improve Your Linework in 3 Days” FREE Online Workshop!, you’ll get expert tips and training and it will give you a glimpse of what’s in store for you as a student. 😉

-You can leave your design like it is in the previous step — or, if you have time, you can add a little dry brushing to soften the black and put some gold glitter on in selected places and you have a super cute Christmas reindeer that is sure to impress your little customers!
+You can leave your design like it is in the previous step — or, if you have time, you can add a little dry brushing to soften the black and put some gold glitter on in selected places and you have a super cute Christmas or Halloween deer makeup that is sure to impress your little customers!